Single Speed | $325 +

 Compared to our three speeds, the Nexus 7 has a wider range of gearing (lowest gear is lower, highest gear is higher), more increments between gears, as well as a general overall higher quality of the wheel.

 Do I need gears?

-Most NYC riders find 3 speeds to be enough.
-The range of gears is wide enough to tackle any of the bridges.
-3 speeds may be insufficient if you need to ride up very steep hills, or if you are picky about your cadence (the speed/RPM of your feet).
+Most of our customers find 3 speeds to be enough.
+The range of gears is wide enough to tackle any of the bridges, and there is never any question about which gear you want to be in, or if its better to use the left or right shifter.
+Three speeds may be insufficient if you need to ride up very steep hills, or if you like to have subtle options about your cadence (the speed/RPM of your pedal stroke).
 We are confident that you will be very pleased with the gear ratios that we have selected for our bikes!